zackpeterson/kata-word-search/log.md

     From position (1, 1) three 3-letter long words are possible to the east, southeast, and south: "GHI", "GMS", and "GLQ".

     No 3-letter long words are possible in any of the other five directions.

+I created a method *Solve()* that find all instances of a single word starting from a single position.